Scholarships and book bursaries

-DON'T FORGET - VTAC is not only for new students but continuing students as well.
-Continuing students must apply for a FedUni Equity & Financial Aid Scholarship through VTAC's scholarship page each year of study.
+VTAC is not only for new students but continuing students as well.
+Continuing students must apply for a FedUni Equity and Financial Aid Scholarship through VTAC's scholarship page each year of study.

-Commencing Semester 2, 2014 - Application form now AVAILABLE
+Commencing Semester 2, 2014 - Online application now available.

-If you are commencing your first semester of undergraduate program of study in Semester 2, 2014 please go to the application form and apply.
+If you are commencing your first semester of undergraduate program of study in Semester 2, 2014 please complete the online application.

-If you applied and were successful in Semester 1, 2014 and have not yet picked up your voucher please contact Barb Bennett on 5327 9340 or email email@example.com.
+If you applied and were successful in Semester 1, 2014 and have not yet picked up your voucher please contact us.

 Eligible students must be: